Mechasparrow/Sparkles/README.md

 Run the miner

 ``
-python miner_client.py
+python miner_client_p2p.py
 ``

 ## Issues

-* Not fully P2P
+* Local P2P, only shown to work on unix systems (Need to make work with Windows, and MacOS)
 * Look out for block overload
 * Not worth anything (yet)